From the once-brilliant First Temple of Lyenne, the light of Wisdom fades out.

 Gripping her shield, she steps down, descending to pay her temple a visit.

-A marvelous place of worship once stood here, but now only mushrooms and the fetid stench of rot greet her.
+A marvelous place of worship once stood here, but now only mold, mushrooms, and the fetid stench of rot greet her.
 There is no trace of the order of priestesses who should have tended this place.

 As she walks the ruins, her missing memories slowly bubble to the surface.